 The tree and the puddle become adamantine, which is perhaps why they have the definite article.
-Rhoda really means a puddle but death turns it into the puddle – into something monumental.
-(Perhaps this one puddle is all puddles in the way that according to Louis “one death is all deaths.”)
+Rhoda really means a puddle but death turns it into the puddle – something monumental.
+Perhaps this one puddle is all puddles in the way that according to Louis “one death is all deaths.”

 The tree and the puddle are in the way.
 Rhoda and Neville must stand still before them.
 This is what death does – it makes things stop.
 I think that the tree and the puddle speak far more compellingly than any abstract musings about time and space.